dataesr/affiliation-matcher/README.md

 By default, YOUR_TYPE is equal to "rnsr".

 YOUR_QUERY is **mandatory**, has to be a string and is your affiliation text.

 By example : `IPAG Institut de Planétologie et d'Astrophysique de Grenoble`.

 YOUR_STRATEGIES is optional, has to be a 3 dimensional arrays of criteria (see next paragraph).

 By example : `[[["grid_name", "grid_country"], ["grid_name", "grid_country_code"]]]`.

+YOUR_YEAR is optional, and can be used only if you use the "rnsr" matcher type, has te be a string.

+By example : `1998`.

+By default, YOUR_YEAR is not set ie. it will be match over all years.

 ### Match multiple queries `/match_list`